electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 It is not enjoyable to hear that users have had their coins stolen and the worst possible scenario would be that somehow an official build was compromised, and all users are now exposed to the possibility of having their coins stolen.
-This does not just relate to coin theft, no maintainer wants to  release a build with severe bugs in them either.
+This does not just relate to coin theft, no maintainer wants to release software with severe bugs in it either.
 Maintaining a wallet is enough work without dealing with this sort of havoc.
 I can see the same pained resignation in responses to reports like these by developers of other wallets that I feel when I have to deal with a similar report for ElectrumSV.